 - Go paperless!
-Advertise the event online. - Create a Facebook/website/social event page or App featuring all key event information. - Send email invitations. - Advertise the event as a 'healthy/sustainable/plastic free event'. - Social Media messaging including inspirational fun facts that show the difference you're making by hosting a sustainable event.
+Advertise the event online. - Create a Facebook/website/social event page or App featuring all key event information. - Send email invitations. - Advertise the event as a 'healthy/sustainable/plastic free event'. - Social Media messaging including inspirational fun facts that show the difference you're making by hosting a sustainable event e.g.

-"This is a sustainable & healthy event, limiting our environmental impact and leaving a beneficial legacy for the host community and all involved.
+"This is a sustainable & healthy event, limiting our environmental impact and leave a beneficial legacy for the host community and all involved.
 Help us achieve this by (participation opportunity)."

-• Promote how you can create positive change and flow on effects.
+• Promote how you can create positive change and there is a flow on effect e.g.